Home » Kitchen » Canning, Preserving, Jam + Jellies » Jelly & Jam Making Basics 101

 For the sake of simplicity, we will call this entire group of treats ‘Jellied Fruits’ during this discussion of jam making basics.

-Some of these are affiliate links, and I will earn a small commission off the sale of these products, but the price you are charged is not affected.
+Some of these links may be Amazon affiliate links and I may earn a small commission from the sale of these products to help defray the costs of operating this site, but the price you are charged is not affected.
 You can see my full disclosure policy here.

 Common Ingredients of Jellied Fruits

 While there are subtle differences between all of these spreadable treats, they share some common traits.
 They all start with fruit (or vegetable), sugar, acid, and pectin of some sort.
-Understanding the role of each of these 4 ingredients is crucial in understanding jam making basics.
+Understanding the role of each of these 4 ingredients is crucial in understanding jam-making basics.

 Fruit